xuri/excelize-doc/en/cell.md

-F.DIST                   | Returns the F probability distribution FDIST                    | Returns the F probability distribution F.DIST.RT                | Returns the F probability distribution FIND, FINDB              | Finds one text value within another (case-sensitive) F.INV                    | Returns the inverse of the F probability distribution F.INV.RT                 | Returns the inverse of the F probability distribution FINV                     | Returns the inverse of the F probability distribution
+F.DIST                   | Returns the F probability distribution FDIST                    | Returns the F probability distribution F.DIST.RT                | Returns the F probability distribution FIND                     | Finds one text value within another (case-sensitive) FINDB                    | Finds one text value within another (case-sensitive) F.INV                    | Returns the inverse of the F probability distribution F.INV.RT                 | Returns the inverse of the F probability distribution FINV                     | Returns the inverse of the F probability distribution